immunomind/immundata/README.md

 6)  **Export ImmunData annotations:**

-    `write_annotations` optionally, writes the annotated data back to the cell-level dataset (Seurat / AnnData) for the subsequent analysis.
+    Writes the annotated data back to the cell-level dataset (Seurat / AnnData) for the subsequent analysis.
 Additionally, you could write the immundata itself to disk if needed.

 ---